EndPointCorp/end-point-blog/2020/09/02/rclone-upload-to-cloud-from-cli/rclone-upload-to-cloud-from-cli.html.md

 This obviously makes uploading files from servers difficult- but not impossible, if you know the right tools.

+Previously, Jon Jensen penned a blog post about [gdrive](https://www.endpoint.com/blog/2019/09/30/google-drive-for-vm-images), a Google Drive command line tool.
+However, due to changes with Google's Drive security, that tool no longer works.
+This led me to look for a replacement.

 ### Our use case

 Recently I had to put some large files in to long term storage on Google Drive, as we needed the space back.
 We wanted to retain the data, but didn't foresee needing to access it for some time, if ever.
 Google Drive was a good solution for us, however, the problem became how to get it there.